Skip to content

 auto staked_table_itr = staked_table.require_find(farmingitem, "Could not find farming staked item");

-The process involves extracting the player's table and searching for the specific farming item ID mentioned in the memo.
+This step involves extracting the player's table and searching for the specific farming item ID mentioned in the memo.
 If the specified ID isn't found, the system triggers an error message.

 auto asset_itr = assets.find(farmingitem);